preciofishbone/OmniaDocs/document-management/administrator/settings/index.rst

 Retention Manager
 *******************
-A Retention Manager can be activated by added a name of the Rentention Manager here.
+A Retention Manager can be activated by adding a name of a Rentention Manager here.

 .. image:: retention-manager.png